Wok & Skillet

 • Soak the dried shiitake mushrooms in warm water for about 30 minute or until they turn soft.

-• While waiting for the mushrooms to soak, add cornstarch, salt, and ground white pepper to ground pork.
+• While waiting for the mushrooms to soak, add cornstarch, salt, and white pepper to ground pork.
 Mix well, then allow to marinate for 20 minutes.

 • Prepare the sauce by combining oyster sauce, water, soy sauce, rice vinegar, dark soy sauce, and brown sugar.